skbolton/learning_javascript/readme.md

 ## Chapter 2 - Development Tool
 Super excited for this chapter as I am a tool junkie and love this stuff.
 Also happy that in this chapter he is going with gulp and not grunt *I really don't like grunt's way of doing things*

+This chapter was a very good one for me to work through.
+I haven't done a lot with build tools as they generally require a lot of tinkering to set up.
+I think that gulp is way faster than grunt and look forward to using it.
+This was also the first time that I have ever used babel to work with es2015 code.
+Babel is not as hard as I thought it was going to be.
+I think from now on I will use it in my projects.
+ESLint was also fun to work with.
+I had to do a little bit of digging to find out how to set up the rules of it.
+I hope to use it more often as well.